 To achieve conciseness, some common verbal phrases are usually used on a sales associate resume, and they include:

-The whole idea is to give the recruitment manager an idea of how huge your responsibilities are and how huge your former company is, and an idea into how many guests you were able to attend to on a daily basis.
+The whole concept is to give the recruitment manager an idea of how huge your responsibilities were, how strong your former company is, and an idea into how many guests you were able to attend to on a daily basis.

 Also, try to incorporate numbers or percentages where necessary and as often as possible.

-They will require additional information such as “How many customers did you manage every day?”
-“How much sales did you make on average every month?”
+Hiring managers will like to see additional information such as “How many customers you managed daily?”
+“How much sales you made on average every month?”

-This sort of concrete information is valuable proof that you have to substantiate claims of your industry abilities.
+This sort of concrete information is valuable proof of your industry abilities that you have to substantiate.